 - 1.10 The tariffs for tolerance services or imbalance charges include all charges due by the network user in the cases where his imbalance remains within the specified tolerance levels.
-Imbalance charges shall be cost reflective to the extent possible, whilst providing appropriate incentives on network users to balance their input and offtake of gas.
-They shall not hamper the entry of new market entrants. - 1.11 They shall be fair and non-discriminatory and based on objective criteria.
-They shall avoid cross-subsidisation between network users and shall not hamper the entry of new market entrants. - 1.12 Any calculation methodology for imbalance charges as well as final tariffs shall be made public by either the relevant authority or the TSO as appropriate. - 1.13 There should also be accurate targeting of system balancing and operation costs to those participants that caused them to be incurred.
-Any costs that cannot be targeted should be allocated back to network users in a non-discriminatory manner. - 1.14 Where information flows are a problem TSOs shall use provisional allocations in the calculation of imbalance charges to reduce the risk for network users. - 1.15 The time period within which charges are confirmed and the method for calculating provisional allocations should be approved where appropriate by the relevant regulatory authority after proper consultation with the TSO and network users should there be any subsequent changes.
+Imbalance charges shall be cost reflective to the extent possible, whilst providing appropriate incentives on network users to balance their input and offtake of gas. - 1.11 They shall be fair and non-discriminatory and based on objective criteria.
+They shall avoid cross-subsidisation between network users and shall not hamper the entry of new market entrants. - 1.12 Any calculation methodology for imbalance charges as well as final tariffs shall be made public by either the relevant authority or the TSO as appropriate. - 1.13 There should also be accurate targeting of appropriate balancing and operation costs to those participants that caused them to be incurred.
+Any costs that cannot be targeted should be allocated back to all network users in a non-discriminatory manner. - 1.14 Where information flows are a problem TSOs shall use provisional allocations in the calculation of imbalance charges to reduce the risk for network users.

+1.15 Provisional allocations will be settled as soon as possible and the time period for settlement should be approved where appropriate by the relevant regulatory authority after proper consultation with the TSO and network users should there be any subsequent changes.
+After the expiry of the settlement period for final allocations no penalty charges should be charged by the TSO.

-Penalty Charges
+- Penalty Charges

-- 1.16 TSOs may impose penalty charges on network users whose imbalance between input and offtake from the transmission system exceeds the specified tolerance levels, subject to these charges being in accordance with the terms of 1.1. - 1.17 Penalty charges which exceed the actual balancing costs incurred, insofar as such costs correspond to those of an efficient and structurally comparable network operator and are transparent, shall be taken into account when calculating tariffs in a way that does not reduce the TSOs interest in balancing and shall be approved by the relevant regulatory authority.
+- 1.16 Penalty charges may be imposed on network users (by the TSOs or via a code or agreement) whose imbalance between input and offtake from the transmission system exceeds the specified tolerance levels, subject to these charges being in accordance with the terms of 1.1. - 1.17 Penalty charges which exceed the actual balancing costs incurred, insofar as such costs correspond to those of an efficient and structurally comparable network operator and are transparent, shall be taken into account when calculating tariffs in a way that does not reduce the TSOs interest in balancing and does not create barriers to entry.
+Penalty charges shall be approved by the relevant national regulatory authority.

-Trading and pooling of imbalance positions
+- Trading and pooling of imbalance positions